LagoVista/docs/guides/Examples/Example1/Introduction.md

 Here you will learn about setting up NuvIoT to connect with sensors that communicate via **REST APIs**

-We will use a "simple" temperature sensor to and create a time series of the temperature in the room where the sensor is located.
+We will use a "simple" temperature sensor and create a time series of the temperatures in the room.

-All without diving into details not important to make this IoT solution work.
+All without diving into details that are not important to make this IoT solution work.